RandomDebugGuy/immich-screen-recording-organizer/README.md

 exifComment and XMPComment, but since this is not exposed by the Immich API trying to read this out would add unnecessary complexity.

-I've also investigated using smart search to find screenshots, but this was very unreliable as a lot of regular pictures would also show up in the resulting assets so for now I deem that not a good way to find screenshots.
+I've also investigated using smart search to find screenshots, but this can be unreliable as regular pictures can also show up in the resulting assets.
+For now smartsearch can be toggled on using the `--with-smartsearch` flag.

 Ways to improve the mechanism would be to make an educated guess based on the dimensions of the images and the size of the file.
 The `--include-low-res` flag partly does this for photos smaller than ~2MP.
 However, with enough compression